LukeHeuser/notes/Java/java_basics.md

 ### Static Method

-Static method can be called directing using the class name & dot notation.
+A `Static Method` can be called directing using the class name & dot notation.
 This type of method does not require an instance/ object to use this method.

 `ClassName.methodName`